upday/upday.github.io/_posts/blog/2016-05-16-mvvm_rx_common_mistakes.md

 // Pictures with the events that explains the scenario described above.

 After all it wasn't such a great idea to expose two separate streams with events.
 What should we do then?
-The answer is simple, **expose one stream per view that emits states instead of events**.
+The answer is simple, **expose one stream per view that emits states of the view instead of events on how to modify the view**.
 Both the position and the data set should be wrapped up together so the view pager never receives one without the other.
 This is true for any view, you would never expose two separate streams for a TextView, one that sets the text and another one that emits the position of the letter that should be highlighted in bold, but for some reason it is more easy to make this mistake with ViewPager or lists.

 ## Everything should go through the ViewModel